-New proposed changes have been announced for Medicare Part D prescription drug coverage in 2020.
+Medicare Part D Prescription Drug Plans Coverage Changes in 2020 are available.
 Many beneficiaries are in the process of figuring out how this will impact them.

-Prescription drug expenses can be a drain on Medicare recipients monthly income.
-Drugs that are essential to keeping you healthy, functioning and active can be prohibitively expensive.
+Prescription drug expenses can be a drain on the recipient’s monthly income.
+Drugs that are essential to keeping you healthy, functioning, and active can be prohibitively expensive.

 Medicare Part D Premiums Declined in 2019

-The average basic premium for Medicare Part D prescription drug plans saw a decrease in 2019.
+The average basic premium for Part D plans saw a decrease in 2019.
 Lowering drug premiums continues to be a priority for CMS.